splunk/public-o11y-docs/metrics-and-metadata/metric-types.rst

     - Represent a running count of occurrences, and measure the change in the value of the metric from the previous data point.
     - Delta

 For example, Observability Cloud applies the SignalFlow ``average()`` function to data points for gauge metrics.
-When you specify a ten second resolution for a line graph plot, and Observability Cloud is receiving data for the metric every second, each point in the line represents the average of 10 data points.
+When you specify a 10-second resolution for a line graph plot, and Observability Cloud is receiving data for the metric every second, each point in the line represents the average of 10 data points.

 .. _gauges: